Finding Support During COVID-19

 The Hero Hotline is for frontline workers, their family or friends, or for people who have lost a loved one.
 If you’re struggling right now, connect with the Hero Hotline for support.
 Call 888-217-HERO (1-888-217-4376), 10 a.m. to 8 p.m., 7 days a week.

 Talk to an early childhood expert

 If you have a child age 5 or younger and need advice or support during COVID-19, the Early Childhood Consultation Partnership (ECCP) can help.
-They’re offering free phone or online consults with childhood professionals.
+They’re offering free phone or online consults.
 Get guidance on topics like:

 - Social or emotional issues